 $\nu^2$GC includes key baryonic processes for galaxy formation: radiative gas cooling and disc formation in DM haloes, star formation, supernova feedback, chemical enrichment, galaxy mergers and disc instabilities, which trigger starbursts and lead to the growth of bulges and supermassive black holes (SMBHs), and AGN feedback.
 Further details of this galaxy formation model are given in \citet{Makiya2016} and \citet{Shirakata2019}.
 Here, we briefly summarise the relevant physics for the current work, notably that related to AGN (see \citealt{Shirakata2019}; \citealt{Oogi2020} for a more detailed description).

-In the model, SMBHs grow via mergers that trigger starbursts, during which gas moves toward the central region of the galaxy and is accreted.
+In the model, SMBHs grow via mergers and disc instabilities that trigger starbursts, during which gas moves toward the central region of the galaxy and is accreted.
 In this paper, we focus on the disc instability process.
 The radius normalised by the disc scale radius, $R_{\mathrm{gas}} / r_{\mathrm{ds}}$, within which the gas migrates to the bulge, is determined as

 where $f_{\mathrm{d}}$ is the disc mass fraction of a galaxy, $f_{\mathrm{g}}$ is the gas mass fraction in the disc, and $f_{\mathrm{bar}}$ is a free parameter, which controls the strength of the disc instability.
 This formulation is motivated by the model of the merger induced gas accretion in \citet{Hopkins2009ApJ...691.1168H}.
 Assuming an exponential surface density profile for the gas disc, the gas mass in the disc, which migrates to the bulge and is exhausted by a starburst, $\Delta M_{\mathrm{dg,DI}}$, is given by